FUSAKLA/promruval/docs/validations.md

 ```

 ### `expressionDoesNotUseRangeShorterThan`
-Fails if the rule `expr` uses shorter range than specified limit.
+Fails if the rule `expr` uses shorter range than specified limit in the Prometheus duration format.
 >Useful to avoid using shorter range than twice of the scrape interval.
 ```yaml
 params: